ESTHER AND THE KING

 With a sucking void in its heart, one can only fight off one's boredom with Esther and the King by finding nits to pick.
 We're given an obnoxiously large number, starting with a script that is unaccountably if rather ignorantly eager to situate the Book of Esther in actual (or "actual") history.
 (Ahaseurus is traditionally identified as Xerxes I, though naturally he's best equated with nobody, in the same way one oughtn't spend time trying to "figure out" who the kings in Sleeping Beauty were supposed to be).
-This tendency is at its most film-breakingly egregious in its frequent namedrops of Alexander III of Macedon, for this, of course, pins this story down to a very particular time in Persian history, and all I could think about was how grim the implications of this are: Esther became queen of Persia just in time to see her empire burn, her husband get murdered like a dog, and her people fall under the authority of the Greeks, which worked out so well that the Jews coined the phrase "abomination of desolation" to describe their joy.
+This tendency is at its most film-breakingly egregious in its frequent namedrops of Alexander III of Macedon, for this, of course, pins this story down to a very particular time in Persian history, and all I could think about was how grim the implications of this are: Esther became queen of Persia just in time to see her empire burn, her husband get murdered like a dog, and her people fall under the authority of the Greeks, which worked out so well for the Jews that they coined the phrase "abomination of desolation" to describe their joy.
 I'm equally displeased by the depiction of Persians as cookie-cutter Bible movie pagans, these Zoroastrians being flummoxed by theological concepts their own prophet invented.
 By the same token, Esther and the King decides that its audience is incapable of comprehending that "Esther" is an assumed name, and its main Jewish characters would probably not continually refer to her, in private, as "Ishtar."
 It's like if Alfred kept calling Bruce Wayne "Batman."